-old programs (-isms, habits, reactions, triggers) will not always go quietly. they intertwine with our routines, our beliefs, and our perceptions.
+Old programs (-isms, habits, reactions, triggers) will not always go silently.
+They intertwine with our routines, our beliefs, and our perceptions.

-sure, they may feel justified, but it really doesn’t matter, given the grander perspective. accept it, change it, or let it go. all we’re doing is holding up another energetic wall in our path to the next crossroad; we’re keeping the flow blocked, keeping our hearts caged, and blinding ourselves to the opportunities and potentials for positive life changes, more aligned with our truth (and the side effects of ease, grace, and joy).
+Accept it, change it, or let it go.
+Otherwise, all we’re doing is holding up an energetic wall in our path to the next crossroad; we’re keeping the flow blocked, keeping our hearts caged, and blinding ourselves to the opportunities and potentials for positive life changes, more aligned with our truth (and the side-effects of ease, grace, and joy).

-we let the surface nonsense cloud the real substance, and what will truly matter in the long run.
+We let the superficial nonsense cloud the real substance, and what will truly matter in the long run.

-it can be far more subtle as well. see how quickly you find an unfinished time-waster task, or get hungry, thirsty, bored or otherwise glance away from the new book or video or training or whatever it is you’ve begun to make the shift with.
+It can be far more subtle; observe how quickly you find unfinished time-waster tasks, or get hungry, thirsty, bored or otherwise glance away from the new book or video or training or whatever it is you’ve begun to make the shift with.
 Making purposeful change is a death to our old, small identity and limited story.
 Be patient.
 Self-compassion is always the best choice.

-we’re a distracted society. we’re busy doing a lot of nothing, keeping up on nothing, and overwhelming our peaceful processes with someone else’s nothing.
+We’re living in a distracted society.
+We’re busy doing a lot of nothing, keeping tabs on nothing, and overwhelming our peaceful processes with someone else’s nothing.

-focus your energy. remove distractions. streamline your doings. establish boundaries, and shift into the new you with a conviction and a commitment you deserve.
+Focus your energy.
+Eliminate distractions.
+Streamline your doings.
+Establish boundaries, and shift into the new you with a conviction and a commitment you deserve.